ugis90/GeoRegionMapper/README.md

 This program links locations to regions using their coordinates.
 It works by:

 1. Reading two JSON files from the App_Data folder.
-    -The first file defines locations.
+    - The first file defines locations.
-    -The second file defines regions.
+    - The second file defines regions.

 2. After reading these files, the program calculates which locations belong to which regions.

 3. Finally, it creates a new JSON file in the App_Data folder.
-    -This output file organizes all regions and shows which locations are part of them.
+    - This output file organizes all regions and shows which locations are part of them.

 ## Prerequisites
 - .NET 6.0